-It’s safe to cycle
+1. It’s safe to cycle

-In Copenhagen cyclists come first, probably because the majority of people cycle around the city.
+In Copenhagen, cyclists come first, probably because the majority of people cycle around the city.
 There are cycle lanes everywhere you go, along main roads and smaller roads and the cars actually respect those on bikes.
 With the number of deaths and accidents on bikes in London recently we could definitely learn a thing or two from the Danes.
 I wrote a whole post on Danish cycling culture last time I was in Denmark and visiting again I love it even more.
 I feel so safe cycling around the streets of Copenhagen (a foreign city) but still haven’t dared cycle much afar from along the canal in London.

 As soon as my brother and I arrived into the city centre we wondered where all the people were.
 It was silent and the streets were almost empty.
 We dropped our bags at the hotel and headed out for some lunch, finding numerous cafes that were empty or nearly empty.
 Nervous that we were missing something or the cafes were not good we hesitantly went into a café that had two other people already eating inside.
 Turns out the two others were from our plane too, maybe this city really was empty.
 Was there something we didn’t know?
 I ordered a chicken sandwich and Harry a smoked salmon sandwich.
 My expectations were low but wow was I impressed!
 The tasty chicken sandwich with salad and chips was huge and so delicious.
 I asked the waiter if it was normally this quiet and he said yes, but it is very different on the weekends.
 Still my brother loved it, as a woodland guy he hates the crowds and instantly decided Copenhagen was better than London.
 Another win!

-There is no rush hour
+3. There’s no rush hour

 Now I am not sure how true this is, but so far I am yet to see a rush hour, except perhaps when 50 bikes fly past you at the same time.
 I cycled or walked through the city at 9am and at 5-6pm and didn’t see much more than cars backed up about six back.
 Certainly not the almost all day long rush hour we have in London!

-People aren’t stressed
+4. People aren’t stressed

 Again this is just my perception, but people seem calmer here.
-I think the cycling and lack of crowds or rush hour definitely has something to do with it.
+I think the cycling and lack of crowds or rush hour definitely have something to do with it.
 Somehow things seem to get done, the streets are clean, the service in restaurants good, yet there never seems to be any stress and panic.
-People cycle calmly along the road, or walk casually through town without a care in the world.
+People cycle calmly along the road or walk casually through town without a care in the world.
 Calm Danes = Happy Danes!

-It’s quite small
+5. It’s quite small

 Now don’t get me wrong, I LOVE London, it is my home and right now I don’t want to live anywhere else.
-However Copenhagen is certainly doing a few things better than us!
+However, Copenhagen is certainly doing a few things better than us!
 The much smaller population no doubt helps, but I can’t help but think we can do more to help make Londoners lives less stressful.